bcjarrett/discord-bot-template/readme.md

 ## Overview

-This project demonstrates a modular application structure using the concept of 'cogs', which are portable and compartmentalized parts of the app.
+This project is a simple discord bot template that makes use of `discord.ext.commands.Cog` to create portable cogs or apps that can be easily managed as part of a larger bot design.
 Each cog represents a distinct piece of functionality, making the application easy to maintain and extend.

 The application is Docker-ready, with a Dockerfile for building the Docker image and a docker-compose.yaml.